EEGKit/neurofeedbacklab/INSTALL.md

 ```

 If successful, the variable <i>chunk</i> should contain a chunk of data, and it should show on the command line.
 Otherwise, it will show [] (which means empty in Matlab) or generate an error.
 You can also use the function lsl_resolve_byprop to find streams (lsl_resolve_byprop(lib, 'type', ‘EEG', 'name’, ‘’)).

+# Testing

+Use *tests/nfblab_check_computation.m* to check Neurofeedbacklab real-time computation against a standard EEGLAB pipeline.
+WARNING: functions have changed signature and might need some fixing.

 # Getting started with running Neurofeedback experiments